darthmall/11ty.webc.fun/src/pages/recipes/remove-custom-elements-from-your-output.md

 ### How it works

 The `webc:root` attribute tells WebC to merge this root element with the custom element for the component.
-This is mainly used so that if you have a `class` or `style` attribute set on both the custom element where it is invoked, and on the root element of the component, those attributes will be merged in the output.
+This can be used so that if you have a `class` or `style` attribute set on both the custom element where it is invoked, and on the root element of the component, those attributes will be merged in the output.
-When the root element of the component is merged into the custom element, the root element is discarded.
+When the root element of the component is merged into the custom element, the root element is discarded unless we set it to “override.”
+With a value of “override,” the `webc:root` attribute will remove the custom element and replace it with the component’s root element.
-But since we also include `webc:keep` on our root element, we force WebC to keep it around.
-So in order to successfully merge the custom element and the root element while retaining the root element, WebC has to discard the custom element.

 ## References

 -   [Override the host component tag](https://www.11ty.dev/docs/languages/webc/#override-the-host-component-tag) in the Eleventy docs
 -   [webc:root](https://github.com/11ty/webc#attributes) in the WebC docs